1-Felix/Karaoke/README.md

 1. Update `NEXTAUTH_URL` in your environment variables to your production URL
 2. Add the production callback URL to your Spotify app settings (e.g., `https://yourdomain.com/api/auth/callback/spotify`)
-3. Update your Genius API client with the production URL
-4. Add all environment variables to your hosting platform
+3. Add all environment variables to your hosting platform
-5. Deploy to your preferred hosting platform (Vercel, Netlify, etc.)
+4. Deploy to your preferred hosting platform (Vercel, Netlify, etc.)

 ```bash
 pnpm build